ttkorhonen/e3pages/docs/design/1_intro.md

 ### Wrapper

-An e3 wrapper is a separate (from the source EPICS module) repository containing Site-specific modifications; configuration files, source code modifications in the form of patches, and essentially an API to the module to use with ESS IOC management systems through what we call *snippets*.
+An e3 wrapper is a separate (from the source EPICS module) repository containing Site-specific modifications; configuration files, source code modifications in the form of patches, and essentially an API to the module through what we call *snippets*.

 [^conda]: ESS have also experimented with using *conda* to distribute and some of our work packages still make use of it.
 This approach uses a separate wrapper (making it decoupled from the non-conda ones) which are referred to as recipes.